ReLLoMine/SC2DirscordRichPresence/README.md

 # Discord Rich Presence for StarCraft II

 ### How to use it
+1. Download Python 3.8+.
+Don't forget to checkbox ☑ "pip" and  ☑ "Add Python to environment variables"
-1. Download the latest release
+2. Download the latest release
-2. Extract ``release.zip`` anywhere
+3. Extract ``release.zip`` anywhere
+4. Run ``configure.bat`` to install required Python modules
-3. Open ``run.bat`` with notepad and replace "UserName" with your in-game name.
+5. Open ``run.bat`` with notepad and replace "UserName" with your in-game name.
 It's needed to display correct player.
-4. Double-click on run.bat or run it with Command Prompt
+6. Double-click on run.bat or run it with Command Prompt

 ### Dependencies:
 * https://github.com/qwertyquerty/pypresence